CorvusHold/guard/docs/adr/0002-sso-provider-edit-strategy.md

 ## Context and Problem Statement

-During Phase 6 implementation of the SSO Provider Management UI, we encountered the reality that the backend UPDATE endpoint (`PUT /api/v1/sso/providers/:id`) returns `501 Not Implemented`.
+During Phase 6 implementation of the SSO Provider Management UI, we encountered the reality that the backend UPDATE endpoint (`PUT /api/v1/sso/providers/{id}`) must enforce careful mutability rules.
 This raises critical questions about edit functionality, data mutability, and the long-term strategy for managing SSO provider configurations.

 We need to make a clear decision on:
 1. Whether SSO providers should be mutable after creation